sktime/sktime/sktime/libs/README.md

 * `vmdpy` - a package implementing Variational Mode Decomposition.
   Official fork, `vmdpy` is maintained in `sktime` since August 2023.

+* `timesfm` - a package implementing TimesFM, adapted from [google-research/timesfm](https://github.com/google-research/timesfm).
+This is an unofficial fork created to address the lack of recent updates of `timesfm` package on [pypi](https://pypi.org/project/timesfm/) and the instability caused by significant interface changes in recent versions without prior deprecation warnings.
+The fork has minimal dependencies and focuses on the core features required for compatibility with the `sktime` forecaster.

 # Snippets from other libraries: